korcankaraokcu/PINCE/README.md

 #PINCE
-PINCE is a gdb front-end/reverse engineering tool focused on games, but it can be used for any reverse-engineering related stuff.
+PINCE is a front-end/reverse engineering tool for the GNU Project Debugger (GDB), focused on games.
+But it can be used for any reverse-engineering related stuff.
 PINCE is an abbreviation for "PINCE is not Cheat Engine".
 PINCE's GUI is heavily "inspired(;D)" by Cheat Engine.
 PINCE is in development right now, read features part of the project to see what is planned and what is done for now.
 Also, please read [Wiki Page](https://github.com/korcankaraokcu/PINCE/wiki) of the project to understand how PINCE works.

 Pre-release screenshots:
 ![](screenshots/pince.png)